weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 ## Configuring `generative-palm` for VertexAI vs MakerSuite

 The module can be used with either Google Cloud Vertex AI or Google MakerSuite.
-The configuration is slightly different for each.
+The configurations vary slightly for each.

 ### Google Cloud Vertex AI